MateusRodriguesCosta/gift-card-api/readme.md

-# This is current brainstorm of the API business logic:
+# This is current brainstorm of the API business logic

 ### Create new gift card:
  Issue new card requires nothing, the system should allow zero balance at start and provide **secure generated code**